 For more information or to engage us, contact us at +1-650-678-2285 or by email.
 We are based in Silicon Valley, but offer this service world-wide, via video conferencing and in-person, on site.

-Coming in August 28-30, 2018: Learn how blockchain infrastructure companies are evaluated by an expert for potential investors.
+This presentation was given August 28-30, 2018 at the 6th Annual Santa Clara Global Big Data Conference.
+Learn how blockchain infrastructure companies are evaluated by an expert for potential investors.
 In this presentation, Mike Slinn will explain the scoring system that he uses when writing an assessment report, and how it applies to blockchain-related technology companies.
 This presentation will be of interest to investors and employee companies that develop software related to blockchain.

 If you are thinking of investing $25,000 USD or more in a blockchain-related project, but you are concerned if it is real, this service might be of interest.